rodolfoap/XmlRpcOid/README.md

 # XmlRpcOid

 Well, I just needed to control my home debian server from my mobile device.
 There you have a simple app to do it, using xml-rpc, java, perl on the server side -despite you can use any XML-RPC server/language you want on the server side-.
 This uses plain xml over http, so the connection is plain, non-encripted.
-I don't need it because this runs inside a VPN.
+I don't need it because this runs inside a VPN, so I run it without encryption.
+Don't run this over the open web!

-Warning: This application does not encrypt data.
+Note: This application does not encrypt data.
 If you don't know what you are doing, buy a Windows box and a Windows phone and write bill.gates@microsoft.com to provide you of an app like this.
 You can open a door to hackers by writing open XML-RPC services.
 You've been warned, now it's your full responsibility.
 ---
 ## What is XML-RPC?